Aileen Fyfe, FRSE, FRHistS, FHEA

 PhD projects

-I am interested in supervising students on topics in the history of science, technology and medicine since 1700.
+I am interested in supervising students on topics in the history of science, technology and knowledge since 1700.
 I'm especially interested in communication, popularisation, publishing and the historical-sociology of scientific communities and disciplines.
 Some of my current students work on the funding and evaluation of science, and on scientific information networks, but there is much more to be done (especially for the 20th century...)
 I am also interested in the history of women in academia (and in science), the history of universities and disciplines, and the history of knowledge.

 Personal profile